kingjan1999/rapipdf-cli/README.md

 OPTIONS

-  -c, --configFile=configFile # pass the path to the configuration file (optional, see below) -o, --outputFile=outpoutFile # pass the path to the output file (defaults to "api.pdf")
+  -c, --configFile=configFile # pass the path to the configuration file (optional, see below) -o, --outputFile=outputFile # pass the path to the output file (defaults to "api.pdf")
 ```